Category: E

 🌎 Coordinates

-As of the 2010 census, Epping had a population of approximately 6,411 people.
-The town’s population is predominantly white, with minorities making up a small percentage of the population.
-The median age in Epping is around 40 years.
+As of the 2020 census, Easton has a population of approximately 1,300 residents.
+The town is predominantly white, with a small percentage of other races.
+The median age in Easton is around 40 years old, and the town has a nearly equal distribution of males and females.

 🏞️ Nature & Environment